Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

 #### Permission: Workspace Profile

-A User can only have one Workspaceprofile, so be careful not to add multiple profiles to a user.
+A User can only have one Workspaceprofile, so be careful not to add multiple profiles to a user as this will overwrite previously granted profiles.
 The return will remove whatever workspaceProfile is active at the moment.
 This can result in unwanted behaviour.

 ## KPN Lisa Docs